eonfluxor/flask/README.md

 This is a direct analogy between the *Fluxor* pattern of `Reactive Stores` as a `ReactiveSubstance` and the *Redux* pattern of `Store Reducers`  as a plain `Substance`.

+Using chemistry semantics is an intuitive way to approach the flux-reactive patterns.
+After all, the word `React` is itself defined [within the chemistry domain](https://dictionary.cambridge.org/us/dictionary/english/react).

 # Table of Contents

 - [Motivation](#motivation)